My blog is reader supported. When you purchase through links on this site, I may earn a commission.

 Are these subscriptions worth $20–$30 a month?

 If a kid finishes the box, yes.
 If the box gets opened once and shelved, no subscription is worth the price.
 Look for a 30-day guarantee and a no-friction skip/cancel before you commit.
+Most kids science box monthly plans let you pause before the next billing cycle — always check that before subscribing.

 Choosing between brands